anneyumme/FinalProject_.Net/README.md

-# E-Commerce Website Project with Razor Pages and SQL Server
+# E-Commerce Website Project with Razor Pages and SQL Server for Final Semester

 ## Overview